chuckmasterson/chuckmasterson.github.io/_posts/2007-12-30-the-history-of-thinking-about-it.md

   - /2007/12/history-of-thinking-about-it.html
 categories:
   - religion

----
+prefatory: >-
   *[Note from 2017: This is part of a series of posts I wrote after suddenly discovering that religion can be questioned.
 I felt like I had broken into uncharted territories of thought and needed to reveal the way to the sad unenlightened.
 Drunk on this conviction, and still emotionally underdeveloped following a very introverted childhood, I proceeded to become the most condescending kind of atheist and also blindly wreak emotional havoc among the Christian parts of my family.
 Thankfully this was a phase.
 My current thoughts on religion are quite different, and at some point if I see fit to blog about them, you'll be able to find them in the "religion" category here.
 I'm leaving the posts up as a window into that ugly time.]*

-{: .prefatory }
+---

 The previous post was a real blitz.
 I don’t know if that was the right way to go at this, but that’s what I did anyhow, and it’s too late to change it.
 The